fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ![](./images/C13963_08_16.jpg)

-Figure 8.16: A commit message output example
+Caption: A commit message output example

 When you close the editor and save, the commit should be created:

 ![](./images/C13963_08_17.jpg)

-Figure 8.17: The git commit output
+Caption: The git commit output

 You have created your first commit.
 You can check the contents of it by running `git show`: